No passwords, no registration, no paywalls, no popups, no AI

 nikolas banner ad

 I have many years of painting experience, as well as an avid musician and musical instrument repairer.
 The easiest solution to your problem, without all the trouble of hiring someone at great expense, is to go to buy some Aircraft Stripper.
 Use it outside, or a well-ventilated area.
 Clean your piece with soap and water, dry well, purchase a THROW AWAY BRUSH at a paint dealer, (They'll know what you mean.).
 Shake the stripper well, then pour into a plastic container, apply the stripper in ONE DIRECTION, (This will form an exterior barrier that will prevent the chemicals from escaping as fast).
 If the stripper is wet, it's working.
 Wait about 15 minutes and wash with more soap and water, dry, and repeat as necessary.
-If a white haze appears on the metal just clean it with C-L-R this on eBay or Amazon [affil links] .
+If a white haze appears on the metal just clean it with C-L-R on eBay or Amazon [affil link] .

 Jerry b [surname deleted for privacy by Editor]